AZJTZC/zenconsulting/content/english/service/Project Governance.md

 6. Aligned stakeholder to objectives

 ### Areas of Expertise
 We bring proven expertise for all your project governance needs:
 -	Alignment of strategies, roadmaps, and programmes and projects
 -	Facilitation of business case development including financial analysis of ROI and payback period
 -	Establishment of project controls for managing scope, schedule, cost and quality
 -	Health check assessment of in-flight projects to surface risks and corrective actions
 -	Alignment of stakeholders to project vision and objectives
--	Formation of business process owner networks
+-	Formation of business process owner / subject matter expert networks